Raia1401/crop/README.md

 # crop

 This is a code to crop image.  \
-I created this to my research to train the model. \
+I created this to my research to train the model & to practice use git. \
 I referd to https://github.com/Jumpst3r/printed-hw-segmentation.git

 input \